The regulations of Financial Aid programs are very specific, so please review the following:

 |If your financial aid is canceled, any charges against your financial aid (tuition, fees, or Bookstore) will become your personal responsibility to be repaid by you.|

-- If you have a late-starting class and drop it, your financial aid will be adjusted and any changes (tuition, fees, or Bookstore) not covered by financial aid after adjustment is made will become your personal responsibility and will have to be repaid by you.
+- If you have a late-starting class and drop it prior to the census date, your financial aid will be adjusted and any changes (tuition, fees, or Bookstore) not covered by financial aid after adjustment is made will become your personal responsibility and will have to be repaid by you.

 - Financial Aid funds are awarded under the assumption that you will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of financial aid that you were originally scheduled to receive.
 Adjustments to financial aid will be made to the student accounts who never attend a class and receive a failing grade and do not attend at least 60 percent of the semester.